JamesSkemp/words/content/post/it's time to grow up - why ie 7 means we all win.md

 +++
-title = "It's time to grow up - Why IE 7 means we all win" summary = "IE7 doesn't mean that Firefox, or any other browser has won, but that we've all won." draft = false comments = true date = "2006-10-25T18:59:00-05:00"
+title = "It's time to grow up - Why IE 7 means we all win" description = "IE7 doesn't mean that Firefox, or any other browser has won, but that we've all won." draft = false comments = true date = "2006-10-25T18:59:00-05:00"